fpjspro/fingerprintjs.com/content/blog/how-web-audio-api-is-used-for-browser-fingerprinting.md

 ## Why the audio fingerprint varies by browser

 Let’s take a closer look at why the values are different in different browsers.
-We’ll examine a single oscillation wave under a microscope in both Chrome and Firefox.\
+We’ll examine a single oscillation wave in both Chrome and Firefox.\
 \
 First, let’s reduce the duration of our audio snippet to 1/2000th of a second, which corresponds to a single wave and examine the values that make up that wave.\
 \